 There is no denying that natural diamonds are a traditional symbol of love and romance.
 There comes a question to mind and that is why a man traditionally proposes the womаn of his dreams with a diamond ring?
 Was it always that way?
-Do we realize how hard a man has to work to buy a diamond ring for marriage proposal?
+Do we realize how hard a man has to work to buy a diamond ring for a marriage proposal?
 Natural diamonds aren’t actually rare at all.
 So, are they then an absolute ludicrous investment?

 Here are 10 Facts About Natural Diamonds You Must Know:

 1. The Earliest Usage of Natural Diamonds: Polishing Axes